Health Insurance Program(s)

 All permanent employees who work 30 hours per week or more are eligible for coverage.
 Spouses and legally dependent children up to age 26 are also eligible.
 Permanent employees who work 20 to 29 hours are eligible for coverage, but must pay higher monthly premiums.

 The State pays the monthly premium for regular, 30+ hour employees enrolled in SmartChoice Basic.
 The State pays a majority of the premium for the SmartChoice plans also.
-Additonal premiums are paid by UNC Health Care for dependent coverage (Health Insurance Special Pay).
+Additonal premiums are paid by UNC Health Care for dependent coverage ( Health Insurance Special Pay, restricted to employees, click here first if viewing from home).
 Coverage for dependents and/or a spouse is available and paid for by the employee.
 Regular employees working 20 to 29 hours may enroll.
 See premium rates below.

 Premiums for the plan are paid through a combination of employer and employee contributions as a pre-tax payroll deduction.
 Click here to view the monthly premiums for the plans.